ajayfoo/math-notes/college_algebra.typ

 $ {n | n "is either a rational number or irrational number"} $ #align(center, [or]) $ {n | n in QQ or n in PP} $

 === Order Of Operations
-- PEMDAS
+- #"PEMDAS"
   - Parentheses
   - Exponents
-  - Multiplication and Devision
+  - Multiplication and Division
   - Addition and Subtraction
 === Properties Of Real Numbers
 + *Commutative Properties*: Commutative means relating or involving substitution.